alperyilmaz/icgc-featurecounts/docs/usage.md

 ## Other command line parameters
 ### `--outdir`
 The output directory where the results will be saved.

-### `--email`
-Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits.
-If set in your user config file (`~/.nextflow/config`) then you don't need to speicfy this on the command line for every run.

-### `-name`
-Name for the pipeline run.
-If not specified, Nextflow will automatically generate a random mnemonic.

-This is used in the MultiQC report (if not default) and in the summary HTML / e-mail (always).

-**NB:** Single hyphen (core Nextflow option)

 ### `-resume`
 Specify this when restarting a pipeline.
 Nextflow will used cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.